About the Classical Guitar

 The top of the guitar is the most important part of the instrument.
 Spending a fortune on back and sides is foolish.
 Choose according to your aesthetical taste.

 Special artist builders are called in when it comes to some astonishing inlay work on the instruments and these are nowhere to be found.
-Look at the work on Barrios' 1883 Marin guitar.
-That is the type of work that only a few extremely talented men can do... a true piece of art.
+Look at the marquetry work on this 2013 Bellucci Custom Guitar.
+That is the type of work that only a few extremely talented luthiers can do... a true piece of art.

 I stress these facts because I think that builders have gone mad asking for astronomical amounts of money for a few pieces of wood, bindings and shellac.
 It can take as little as 10 days work (hard) to build the best of the best guitars...